 Wisconsin State Public Defender Trial Division (Waukesha Office).
 In this placement students intern with the Waukesha Office of the Wisconsin State Public Defender Trial Division and participate under the Wisconsin Student Practice Rule in the preparation and defense of criminal cases.
 Working under the supervision of Assistant State Public Defenders, students assist in all phases of representing low-income individuals who are accused of crime.
 The intern duties include interviewing clients and witnesses, researching legal issues, making court appearances, participating in plea negotiations, preparing cases for trial, and assisting at trials.
 Prerequisites: Criminal Law, Evidence, and Criminal Process.
-2Ls who participate in this placement are eligible to apply for the Public Defender Clinic in their 3L year.
-Note: This is a 3-credit internship and students are expected to report to the Waukesha office at least twice per week.
+This is a 3-credit internship and students are expected to report to the Waukesha office at least twice per week.

-Please submit this application to Director Anne Kearney to Office 202B no later than 3:00 PM on Monday, April 1, 2024.
+Please submit this application to Director Anne Kearney to Office 202B no later than 3:00 PM on Friday, March 8, 2024.